kakyoism/karagen/README.md

 What `karagen` is NOT

-- A full-fledged intelligent solution towards source separation for arbitrary music
+- A full-fledged source separation solution for arbitrary music